ThuanNaN/TLVFC/README.md

 ## 3. Experiemental results

-We present the performance evaluation of our proposed method, TLV (Transfer Learning with Variance-based Regularization), along with comparisons to other methods on four different datasets: CIFAR-10, CIFAR-100, Food-101, and PetImages.
+We present the performance evaluation of our proposed method, TLVFC (Heterogeneous Transfer Learning Using Variance-based Mapping and Pre-trained Feature Crossover), along with comparisons to other methods on four different datasets: CIFAR-10, CIFAR-100, Food-101, and PetImages.
 The benchmarking is conducted using ResNet18 as the target model and VGG16 pretrained with ImageNet1K weights as the source model for the transfer process.

 | Method   | CIFAR10 | CIFAR100 | Food-101 | PetImages |
 |----------|---------|----------|----------|-----------|